ArduPilot/ardupilot_wiki/dev/source/docs/building-for-navio-on-rpi2.rst

 ========

-These instructions clarify how to build ArduPilot for the NAVIO+ board on the NAVIO+'s RPi2 board itself.
+These instructions clarify how to build ArduPilot for the NAVIO+ board on the NAVIO+'s RPi2 board itself using Waf build system.
 These instructions assume the RPi2 has already been setup according to the manufacturer's (i.e. Emlid's) instructions
 `here <http://docs.emlid.com/Navio-APM/configuring-raspberry-pi/>`__.